soorajs95/JSONPlaceholder/README.md

 ## Test-Coverage

 - API response status codes are validated
-- API response formats and patterns are validated using *json-schema-validator*
+- API response formats and patterns are validated using *REST-assured json-schema-validator*
 - Possible edge cases are handled, *Eg: If username doesn't exist, If userId doesn't have any posts*
-- Email format validations are done using *Apache Commons Validator* and *json-schema-validator* to demonstrate multiple ways of validating email format
+- Email format validations are done using *Apache Commons Validator* and *REST-assured json-schema-validator* to demonstrate multiple ways of validating email format

 ## Test-Report